 In order to effectively manage stormwater runoff, green infrastructure must be designed with careful consideration of the project site including the site's contributing drainage area, grading, soil infiltration rates, existing land use, and space and other constraints.
 Projects in this category should expose GZEP participants to the site assessment and design process for one or more green infrastructure types.

-Projects should also emphasize identifying opportunities and designing green infrastructure with solar and garden plots, improving pedestrian infrastructure, addressing flooding, and reducing urban heat island.
-DOEE's priority areas for green infrastructure siting and design are locations within the Targeted Subwatersheds.
+Projects should also identify opportunities and design green infrastructure projects that address other priorities, such as integrating green infrastructure with solar and garden plots, improving pedestrian infrastructure, addressing flooding, and reducing urban heat island.